simran36755/ds-ai-final-project-iitjammu/Readme.txt

    ├── happy/
    └── sad/
 Each folder should have .mp3 or .wav songs before running the code.
+I couldnt upload data folder on git due to restrictions so please make the folder and upload some songs to train the model altho the model needs atleast 5 songs of each genre to train.

 STEPS TO RUN:
 1. Put songs into their genre folder inside `data/` for training the model.